Darius Boyd: 2020

 On 6 March 2020, Boyd announced that he would retire at the end of the 2020 NRL season despite having one year left to run on his contract.
 He was the final member from the club's 2006 premiership team to retire.

 In round 20 of the 2020 NRL season, Boyd sustained a career-ending injury against rivals North Queensland at Suncorp Stadium.
 Boyd scored a first half try as the Broncos lost the match 32–16.

+Post playing

+On 4 October 2024, Boyd revealed that he had departed the Broncos after the exit of former coach Kevin Walters.
+Boyd had been working with the teams outside backs as a mentor.

+On 5 February 2025, the Queensland Maroons announced that Boyd had been named the coach of the Queensland Under 19 men's team.

+Statistics

 Personal life

 Boyd married Kayla Boyd in 2012.

 In 2014, he spent three weeks in a private psychiatric hospital, located in Western Sydney, being treated for depression, after his wife Kayla Boyd temporarily left him.
 He quit the Knights mid-season.
 Boyd left after spending 3 weeks there.

 In 2017, Kayla Boyd had a miscarriage before falling pregnant four months later and terminating that pregnancy because she "wasn't ready".

-The Boyd’s first daughter, Willow Kamila, was born on September 26, 2015.
-Second daughter, Romi Yves, was born on September 28, 2019.
-Their third daughter, Gia Chele, was born March 15 2021.
+The Boyd’s first daughter was born on September 26, 2015.
+Second daughter was born on September 28, 2019.
+Their third daughter was born March 15, 2021.

-Boyd is currently featuring on the third season of the Seven Network's reality quasi-military training television programme SAS Australia: Who Dares Wins, which premiered on 21 February 2022.
+Boyd featured on the third season of the Seven Network's reality quasi-military training television programme SAS Australia: Who Dares Wins, which premiered on 21 February 2022.